-Google’s Agent Development Kit (ADK) is a production-first framework that deploys agents natively to Vertex AI Agent Engine on Google Cloud.
+Google’s Agent Development Kit (ADK) is a production-first framework that deploys agents natively to Agent Runtime on Google Cloud.
 LangChain is a flexible orchestration library that supports multiple LLM providers but requires custom infrastructure for production deployment.
 The right choice depends on whether you prioritize deployment simplicity or multi-provider flexibility.

 What Is Google ADK?

 Google’s Agent Development Kit (ADK) is an open-source Python framework released in April 2025 for building, orchestrating, and deploying AI agents.
 It is maintained by Google and designed to work natively with the Gemini model family and Google Cloud services.
-ADK provides a structured approach to agent definition using declarative Python classes, built-in tool integration, session-based state management, and native deployment to Vertex AI Agent Engine.
+ADK provides a structured approach to agent definition using declarative Python classes, built-in tool integration, session-based state management, and native deployment to Agent Runtime.

 ADK agents are defined as Python classes with a model, instructions, tools, and optional sub-agents.
 The framework handles conversation state, tool execution, and agent-to-agent delegation through a built-in runner and session service.
-Agents built with ADK can be tested locally and deployed to Vertex AI Agent Engine without rewriting deployment infrastructure.
+Agents built with ADK can be tested locally and deployed to Agent Runtime without rewriting deployment infrastructure.

 What Is LangChain?